What is Group Counseling?

 What to expect with group counseling:

-Groups can vary depending on topic and the professional leading the group.
+Groups can vary depending on the topic and the professional leading the group.
 Some group therapies are structured and are based around doing specific activities or discussing specific topics and meet for a pre-determined amount of time.
 For example, a group may be scheduled to meet once a week for eight weeks and the therapist will have discussions/activities planned for each week.

 Some groups may be less structured and more freeform.
 This type of group may not have an end date and continues throughout the year.
 You will be able to come to the group once contacting the therapist and leave the group once you feel your needs have been met.
 Discussions can vary week-by-week depending on the needs of the group.